chandusiriyala7/placement-website-php/README.md

 # placement-website-php
- i used bootstrap html css js sql php
-This Website is developed for our RGUKT RKVAlley University!!!

-Web Technologies Project
+This is the Web Technologies  Project done in my second year of my Collage!!!